Veeeetzzzz/pest-control-booking-system/README.md

 5. Restrictions

-    The Licensee shall not modify, distribute, sublicense, or sell copies of the Software.
+    The Licensee shall sublicense, or sell copies of the Software.
-    The Licensee shall not reverse-engineer, decompile, or disassemble the Software.

 6. Contributions